-"→Setting A← Increment A Stored A", this indicates that "Setting A" is the 'Active Field' and Channel A is the Active Channel.
+" \rightarrow Setting A \leftarrow Increment A Stored A", this indicates that "Setting A" is the 'Active Field' and Channel A is the Active Channel.
 Numeric entries made on the keypad will only alter the values of this Field.
 The field remains active until another field is selected.

-To change the Active Field press any of the arrow keys \triangle , \triangleright , \triangledown , or \triangleleft , to move the cursor over the desired Field.
+To change the Active Field press any of the arrow keys \blacktriangle , \triangleright , \lor , or \triangleleft , to move the cursor over the desired Field.
 Any front panel numeric entry can now be made in that field.